-Note: the IDPro BoK does not endorse a particular architecture framework.
-IAM practitioners will face many different approaches, and an IAM practitioner will need to adopt the model that best suits their organization.
+Note: IDPro® does not endorse a particular architecture framework.
+IAM practitioners will face many different approaches and must adopt the model that best suits their organizations.

 Identity and Access Management (IAM) touches all aspects of an organization’s IT environment.
 Whether it is the human resources (HR) system, email system, phone system, or corporate applications, each system needs to interface to the IAM environment.
 IAM will always play a role in making IT operations efficient and secure, by supporting the enforcement of user provisioning rules, as an example, or validating the access of non-corporate users.
-An architectural approach to developing IAM systems will heighten the probability that the organization will achieve a consistent and comprehensive IAM solution.
+An architectural approach to developing IAM systems will heighten the organization’s probability of achieving a consistent and comprehensive IAM solution.

 If the organization maintains an enterprise architecture (EA), any IAM solution they deploy must adhere to the enterprise models and be reflected in the organization’s EA artifacts.
 This article provides a basic approach for IAM professionals to consider whether or not there is an EA in place.

-Access Management : use of identity information to provide access control to protected resources such as computer systems, databases, or physical spaces.
+Access Management: the use of identity information to provide access control to protected resources such as computer systems, databases, or physical spaces.

-Architecture : Framework for the design, deployment, and operation of an information technology infrastructure.
-It provides a structure whereby an organization can standardize the technology it uses and align its IT infrastructure with digital transformation policy, IT development plans, and business goals.
+Architecture: a framework for the design, deployment, and operation of an information technology infrastructure.
+It provides a structure whereby an organization can standardize its technology and align its IT infrastructure with digital transformation policy, IT development plans, and business goals.

 Enterprise Architecture: an architecture covering all components of the information technology (IT) environment